Q: What is AGRE?

 Q: Are AGRE samples free?

 A: No. Sample acquisition, processing, and distribution are expensive processes, and we pass on a fraction of these costs to researchers.
 AGRE charges researchers a per sample fee for the acquisition of samples.
 Our prices are very competitive with other gene banks.
-For pricing information, please contact the Clinical Research Specialist, Eve Landa.
+For pricing information, please contact the AGRE Access Manager, Eve Landa.

 Q: What kinds of Biomaterials does AGRE distribute?

 A: AGRE distributes DNA, Cell line and Serum samples.
 Please note that serum samples are NOT available for every family in the AGRE repository.
-Please contact the Clinical Research Specialist, Eve Landa for sample availability.
+Please contact the AGRE Access Manager, Eve Landa, for sample availability.

 Q: What kind of data does AGRE collect and distribute?